-At FEMA, our workforce includes the many identities, races, ethnicities, backgrounds, abilities, ages, cultures, and beliefs of the people it serves.
-To learn about the ongoing diversity and inclusion efforts, reasonable accommodation process, and the FEMA Core Values, please visit www.fema.gov .
+At FEMA, our workforce includes the many identities, races, ethnicities, backgrounds, abilities, ages, cultures, and beliefs of the people we serve.
+To learn about FEMA's ongoing diversity and inclusion efforts, reasonable accommodation process, and the FEMA Core Values, please visit www.fema.gov .
 RequirementsConditions of Employment

 - You must be a U.S. citizen to be considered for this position.

 - You must successfully pass a background investigation.

 - You must be able to obtain and maintain a Government credit card.

 - Selective service registration is required for males born after 12/31/59.